Building Professionals For Home Improvement

 Planning permission for houses in conservation areas

-If your home is ‘listed’ and sits in, or overlooks, a conservation area (such as a national park) then planning permission is essential.
+If your home is ‘listed’ and sits in or overlooks a conservation area (such as a national park), you must obtain planning permission.

-Failure to apply and then go ahead with the build is treated very seriously, and could result in you landing in court facing a considerable fine – as well as having to remove the extension.
+If you fail to apply and proceed with the build, authorities take it very seriously.
+You could end up in court facing a considerable fine and may even have to remove the extension.

 Each local authority has a planning officer who can advise on building in conservation areas.